The Practice of Poetry is a flagship Year 2 module of the Warwick Writing Programme.

 These outcomes reflect those in the QAA benchmarks for creative writing (February 2016).

-There will be two groups taught on Mondays in The Writers' Room.
+There will be two groups taught on Tuesdays in The Writers' Room.
 You are urged to use the office hours provided by Writing Programme tutors: this is important receive one-to-one feedback.
 You are recommended to attend free Warwick Thursday events in The Writers' Room.

 Method of Assessment